seven1m/30-days-of-elixir/README.md

 A walk through the [Elixir](http://elixir-lang.org/) language, one exercise per day for 30 days.

-**Update:** updated to work with Elixir 1.0.2 as of Jan 2015.
-Special thanks to [parroty](https://github.com/parroty) for help in updating for 1.0 compatibility.

 ### You have to start somewhere.

 **01-hello-world.exs** - We start at the very beginning: our first message to the world!